 However, gender discrimination is still an issue in the workplace.
 A staggering number of women are entering the profession, yet are still behind men when it comes to career progression.

 In private practice 71 per cent of the partners are male, compared to just 29 per cent of female partners.
 In larger law firms less than 30 per cent of the partners are women, with some firms at the lower end of the scale having 14 per cent of the partnership being female.

-Today, as a token of appreciation for some of the women at Watermans, we reveal some of our senior solicitor Heather Tierney’s mottos to live by and the changes she’d like to see in the industry.
+Today, as a token of appreciation for some of the women at Watermans, we reveal some of our family law solicitor Sarah Hay’s mottos to live by and the changes she’d like to see in the industry.

 What inspired your decision to become a lawyer?

 Meeting Professor David Lessels, who taught law at Aberdeen University at the university open day.
 He was such a character and a very inspiring teacher.
 He was very popular amongst all of the students on our course, and sadly passed away a few years ago.

 Are there any aspects of being a female lawyer that you feel passionately about?

 That we continue to work towards gender diversity and equality in the judiciary and legal sector as a whole.
 Female and male lawyers bring different approaches and I think diversity is really important.

 Within the legal world; Lady Hale, who is the first female of the Supreme Court and an amazing individual, and Sheriff Sheehan, who is a sheriff within Edinburgh, who is very knowledgeable and a fantastic sheriff.
 Outside of law, I spend a lot of time running and I am very inspired by Jasmin Paris, who is a very successful British ultra runner.